runonbitcoin/walleteering/guide/02-purse.md

 await run.sync()
 ```

-This code creates a new instance of Run using our purse.
+This code creates a new instance of RUN using our purse.
 Then, we create a new Dragon jig and `sync()` it to the mainnet blockchain.
-During `sync()`, Run produces a transaction that has one `OP_RETURN` and two resource outputs similar to our second example in [Chapter 1](01-background.md).
-Run then calls the `pay()` method, as well as the owner's `sign()` method, before broadcasting the transaction.
+During `sync()`, RUN produces a transaction that has one `OP_RETURN` and two resource outputs similar to our second example in [Chapter 1](01-background.md).
+RUN then calls the `pay()` method, as well as the owner's `sign()` method, before broadcasting the transaction.
 We didn't specify an `owner` so one will be randomly generated.

 The time has come to try it.
 Open `test.html` in your favorite web browser and then open its web console.
 You should see two lines.